yuvalmGS/gigaspaces-wiki-jekyll/xap97/apache-load-balancer-agent.markdown

 # Usage

-The agent resides within `GigaSpaces Root folder/tools/apache` and includes the `apache-lb-agent` script.
+The agent resides within `XAP` Root folder/tools/apache` and includes the `apache-lb-agent` script.
 The script should run within the same box where the Apache server is running.

 The agent uses two main configurations.
 The first is the directory where the load-balancer configuration files are created (there is one per web application).
 The second is the command the script executes in order to update Apache with the changes made to the load-balancer configuration files.